aws-samples/sagemaker-custom-project-templates/mlops-tf-pipelines/README.md

 * To create a SageMaker Project, you have to he select a template suited for your ML workflow.
 It can be a SageMaker provided templates or Custom Templates as explained earlier.
 * In this example, you will be selected a Custom template that is provisioned by the First Terraform package as explained in the Repository overview.
 * When you create the SageMaker project using this custom template, it will launch a Service Catalog product associated with the template.
-* The Service Catalog Product is in turn execute a CloudFormation Stack.
+* The Service Catalog Product will in turn execute a CloudFormation Stack.
 * This CloudFormation Stack will launch only a single resource called as the Command Runner Utility.
 * This utility provisions an Amazon EC2 instance and runs the Second Terraform package mentioned in the Repository overview section to create the ML pipeline resources required for the SageMaker project.
 * CloudFormation does not launch any other resources.
 It is only used to run a Command Runner Utility to perform the execution of the Terraform code.